bmwcarit/joynr/wiki/jee.md

     	...
     }

-#### Customizing the provider QoS parameters for registration
+#### Customizing the provider registration parameters

-In order to set Provider QoS parameters, provide an implementation of the `ProviderQosFactory` interface.
-You can provide multiple beans implementing the `ProviderQosFactory` interface.
-The first one found which returns `true` to `providesFor(Class)` for a given service interface will be used to obtain a `ProviderQos` instance via the `create()` method in order to perform the service registration.
+In order to set parameters like Provider QoS or GBID(s), provide an implementation of the `ProviderRegistrationSettingsFactory` interface.
+You can provide multiple beans implementing this interface.
+The first one found which returns `true` to `providesFor(Class)` for a given service interface will be used by joynr to obtain settings needed to perform the service registration.
 There is no guarantee in which order the factories will be asked, so it's safer to just provide one factory for a given service interface type.
-If no factory is found to provide the QoS information, then the default values are used.
+If no factory is found to provide settings, then the joynr runtime uses default values.

-Here's an example of what that could look like for the `MyService` we used above:
+Note that you can also implement the interface just partially with the settings you care about.
+For the rest the default methods of the interface will be invoked.
+Here is an example of what a (full) implementation could look like for the `MyService` we used above:

 	@Singleton
-	public class MyServiceQosProviderFactory implements ProviderQosFactory {
+	public class MyServiceProviderSettingsFactory implements ProviderRegistrationSettingsFactory {

 	    @Override
-	    public ProviderQos create() {
+	    public ProviderQos createProviderQos() {
 	        ProviderQos providerQos = new ProviderQos();
 	        providerQos.setCustomParameters(new CustomParameter[]{ new CustomParameter("name", "value") });
 	        providerQos.setPriority(1L);
 	        return providerQos;
+	    }

+	    @Override
+	    public String[] createGbids() {
+	        // Make sure these GBIDs are valid and are part of ConfigurableMessagingSettings.PROPERTY_GBIDS String[] gbidsForRegistration = { "testbackend1", "testbackend2" };
+	        return gbidsForRegistration;
 	    }

 	    @Override